American Revolution: Online Primary Sources

 Official Documents:

 This collection contains official acts and documents from the 18th century.
-This includes official acts, royal proclamations, military reports, treaties, declaration of rights, resolutions, congressional reports, petitions and state ratifications of the U.S. Constitution.
+This includes official acts, royal proclamations, military reports, treaties, declarations of rights, resolutions, congressional reports, petitions, and state ratifications of the U.S. Constitution.

 This was a petition issued by the Continental Congress in July of 1775 to King George III as a last resort to avoid war between the colonies and the British government.